🔷Connected Component Segmentation

 Parameter Description |

-Defines the maximum distance between points to be considered "connected".
-If the distance between two points is greater than this threshold, they definitely do not belong to the same cluster. |
+Defines the maximum distance at which points are considered "connected".
+If the distance between two points is greater than this threshold, they definitely do not belong to the same clustering cluster. |

 |